American Indian language

 What's new on our site today!

-islands like Barbados as well.
-Some indigenous Caribbean tribes who once spoke Arawakan languages, notably the
+Some indigenous Caribbean tribes who once spoke related Arawakan languages, such as the

 Tainos of Haiti and the Bahamas and the

-"Island Caribs" of Dominica, are also frequently referred to as
+"Island Caribs" of Dominica, are also sometimes referred to as

 Our Arawak Language Materials

 Our list of vocabulary words in the Arawak language, with comparison to words in other Arawakan languages.

 Arawak Pronunciation Guide:

 Picture glossary of animal words in the Arawak/Lokono language.

 Worksheet showing color words in the Arawak language.